Thursday, December 1, 2011

 Completely different was the strategy of participation followed by another group of countries led by Saudi Arabia and including Abu Dhabi, Kuwait, Qatar, Iran and in part Iraq.
 According to the pragmatic philosophy of Yamani [Saudi Arabia's oil minister Zaki Yamani], their aim was to take control of the oil industry gradually without threatening the stability of the markets and taking into account the time needed to acquire full awareness of its operating mechanisms.
 This strategy coincided precisely with the wishes of the western companies[ix].

-Kuwait's National Assembly refused ratifying the agreement claiming that it was necessary to nationalize immediately the whole company, and it accused the government to be too much subservient to K.O.C.'s owners British Petroleum and Gulf.
+Kuwait's National Assembly refused ratifying the agreement claiming that it was necessary to nationalize immediately the whole company, and it accused the government of being too much subservient to K.O.C.'s owners British Petroleum and Gulf.
 Limited trust between the National Assembly and the government would be a constant element of their relation during the coming decades, and it is still so today.

 In the summer of 1973, Kuwait announced the intention of renegotiating its participation quota in K.O.C. with the aim of getting the majority of its capital immediately.
 In September 1973, Kuwait hosted the 11th meeting of the Organization of Arab Petroleum Exporting Countries (Oapec, not to be confused with OPEC) and the nationalization principle was approved.
 Then, following the October 1973 Yom Kippur War, events moved forward very fast.
 Oil and Finance Minister Abdal Rahman Atiqui met with K.O.C.'s officials in order to renegotiate the shareholders' quotas.
 The minister asked for obtaining 50 percent of K.O.C.'s shares, but later this agreement did not satisfy Parliament.
 Then, in January 1974, the minister reached an agreement for 60 percent of the company and Parliament ratified this agreement the following May.
 BP and Gulf received compensation of $112 million according to the value of the nationalized infrastructures.